This family guide to Kauai post originally appeared on Marcie in Mommyland

 Drop the kids off at Camp Hyatt Kauai a fun, active program exclusively for children ages 3 to 12.
 Then, enjoy a day at the spa or playing golf.

 You can also play in their “river pools” that wind through waterfalls and grottos.
 Kids of all ages will love their 150-foot water slide.
 And they have an adult-only pool.
+Check out the latest prices and more details.

 The Koloa Landing Resort at Poipu is an Autograph Collection hotel.
 When you arrive, staff give you a fresh flower lei and a mai tai (or fruit punch.)